Share it! Science : Saturday Science Experiment: A 2 for 1 Snow Experiment

 Saturday Science Experiment: A 2 for 1 Snow Experiment

 Got snow?
 Here are 2 of my favorite snow experiments to do with children.
+They are also the EASIEST snow experiments to set up.
 The best part is, you can do both at the same time!

+The prep for this experiment is so easy.
 All you have to do is fill up a jar or glass with snow.
-You can cover the jar with some plastic wrap if you want to be sure there is no evaporation and nothing falls in.
+Cover the jar with some plastic wrap if you want to be sure there is no evaporation and nothing falls in.

 Step 1: Jar of Snow